CCI-MOC/k2k-proxy/README.md

 ### Load Balancing
 The proxy can be paired with a *load monitoring* service and spread the resources across multiple service providers in case of high load in one.

+### Interpreting Qualified UUIDs
+The proxy could automatically parse UUIDs which are qualified with the desired service provider and learn the mapping.